Introduction to succulent pests & diseases

 Signs of spider mites on succulents.

 Mites are incredibly tiny, sometimes so small that you will need a magnifying glass to see them.
-They are pretty commonly found succulent pests & diseases.
-Famous for their spiderweb-like structure, which is quite similar to the actual spider web and might confuse at first sight.
+They are pretty commonly found in succulent pests & diseases.
+Famous for its spiderweb-like structure, which is quite similar to the actual spiderweb and might confuse at first sight.
 But, along with the web, if you can see brown spots on a plant with new ones also turning brown, you can be sure this is a red spider mite infestation.

 Mites feed on the outer layer and may spread to the whole plant, and they might eat up all the parts.
 They reproduce in dry conditions, and gardens that fall in arid regions are more susceptible to red mite attack.